 ATTENDANCE POLICY including Verification of Medical Condition

-Excuses for class absences for medical reasons will be given only if such absences are advised by a health care provider at the Health Center, based on clinical findings and prescribed treatment recommendations.
+Excuses for class absences for medical reasons will be given only if such absences are advised by a licensed health care provider, based on clinical findings and prescribed treatment recommendations.
 Excused notes will not be given solely to confirm a visit to the Health Center.
-For complete details on excuse notes, visit: http://health.syr.edu/ faqs/index.html
+For complete details on excuse notes, visit: http://health.syr.edu/resources/excuse-notes.html

 DISABILITY SYLLABUS STATEMENT